melkarmo/AUSFIRE/README.md

 Australian states' data (name, area, forest cover, population) was found by a basic Wikipedia search.

 We then processed the data to group the fire starts by Australian state.
-The final datasets are located in the "bystate" file, and states' data is included in the 'index.html' code as it only consists of 7 states.
+The final datasets are located in the `bystate` file, and states' data is included in the `index.html` code as it only consists of 7 states.

 ## Credits